Rokford/FlickrGallery/README.md

 Possible additions:
 * RxSwift in case of more advanced networking tasks or in case of dynamic online search
-* Moya/json mapper to streamline the networking and avoid manually passing JSONs
+* Moya/json mapper to streamline the networking and avoid manually parsing JSONs

 ## Tests
-The app contains both regular and UI tests (currenlt just a basic one).
+The app contains both regular and UI tests (currently just a basic one).
 They got their own dedicated targets in the project.
 * Regular test are split into ViewModel tests and DownloadService tests
 * Download tasks time is measured in tests